-- See para.
-845.2.3 for test factors applicable to conversion of pipelines with unknown factors. - (2) Other factors should be used if the line was tested under the special conditions described in paras.
-841.3.2(d), 841.3.2(j), and 841.3.3.
-In such cases, use factors that are consistent with the applicable requirements of these sections. - (d) When service lines are connected to the pipeline or main, the limitations set forth in paras.
-845.2.4(c)(2) and 845.2.4(c)(5).
+- (1) See para.
+845.2.3 for test factors applicable to conversion of pipe lines with unknown factors. - (2) Other factors should be used if the line was tested under the special conditions described in paras.
+841.3.2(d), 841.3.2(i), and 841.3.3.
+In such cases, use factors that are consistent with the applicable requirements of these sections. - (4) Determine that all valves, flanges, and other pressure rated components have adequate ratings. - (5) While the maximum pressure of a test used to establish the maximum allowable working pressure is not limited by this paragraph except by (2), due caution should be exercised in selecting the maximum test pressure. - (b) Pipelines Operating at Less Than 100 psig (690 kPa).

-845.2.3 Qualification of a Steel Pipeline or Main to Establish the MAOP

-- (a) Pipeline Operating at 100 psig (690 kPa) or More.
 This paragraph applies to existing natural gas pipelines or to existing pipelines being converted to natural gas service where one or more factors of the steel pipe design formula (see para.
-841.1.1) is unknown, and the pipeline is to be operated at 100 psig (690 kPa) or more.
-The maximum allowable operating pressure shall be determined by hydrostatic testing of the pipeline. - (1) The maximum allowable operating pressure shall be limited to the pressure obtained by dividing the pressure to which the pipeline or main is tested by the appropriate factor for the Location Class involved as shown in Table 845.2.3-1.
+841.1.1) is unknown, and the pipeline is to be operated at less than 100 psig (690 kPa).
+The maximum allowable operating pressure shall be determined by pressure testing the pipeline. - (1) The maximum allowable operating pressure shall be limited to the pressure obtained by dividing the pressure to which the pipeline or main is tested by the appropriate factor for the Location Class involved as shown in Table 845.2.3-2.